International Institute of Refrigeration: International Congress of Refrigeration

 First held in 1908, the International Congress of Refrigeration of the IIR is a flagship event that converges industry and research.
 Covering all fields of refrigeration, the Congress, which takes place every four years, reunites key international stakeholders and provides perspectives on the future of the industry in line with sustainable development.

-Professional Directories
+Professional directories

-The IIR publishes two professional Directories: a Laboratory Directory, which lists more than 300 laboratories in 55 countries; an Expertise Directory, which lists over 300 international experts in the refrigeration sector.
+The IIR publishes two professional directories: a Laboratory Directory, which lists more than 300 laboratories in 55 countries; an Expertise Directory, which lists over 300 international experts in the refrigeration sector.

-Working Groups
+Working groups

-IIR Working Groups operate on a temporary basis, bringing together specialists, to work on projects arising from current issues.
+IIR's working groups operate on a temporary basis, bringing together specialists to work on projects arising from current issues.

 Their aim is to promote development, provide knowledge and give recommendations in these spheres.
 In order to achieve these objectives, they hold conferences and workshops, write publications and provide recommendations.
 Members of WGs are IIR members from industry, academia, national administrations and research.